akshaykjsr/kubeflow-pocs/kflow-python-param-pass/README.md

+Below is your reformatted README section with the "Note" section converted into a numbered list:

+---

 # **Kubeflow Pipeline for ML Model Training with Parameter Passing**

 This repository demonstrates how to use **Kubeflow Pipelines (KFP)** to train an ML model while dynamically passing parameters from **Kubeflow UI** or **Python SDK**.
 The pipeline trains a **logistic regression model** and supports **hyperparameter tuning** via Kubeflow.